Rasoul77/gridworld-qlearning/README.md

 ![Training Demo](media/demo.gif)

-> *Animated GIF showing live Q-learning training, greedy policy arrows, and Q-value inspection.*
+> *Showing live Q-learning training, greedy policy arrows, and Q-value inspection.*

 An educational implementation of **tabular Q-learning** that trains an agent *live* in a 2D GridWorld, with an interactive Matplotlib visualization for inspecting policies and Q-values as learning progresses.